cdmdotnet/Manatee.Trello/docs/_docs/3-api/TrelloConfiguration.md

 Specifies the REST client provider.

-### static Func&lt;IRestResponse, int, bool&gt; RetryPredicate { get; set; }
+### static Func&lt;[IRestResponse](../IRestResponse#irestresponse), int, bool&gt; RetryPredicate { get; set; }

 Specifies a predicate to execute to determine if a retry should be attempted.
-The default simply uses [TrelloConfiguration.MaxRetryCount](../TrelloConfiguration#static-int-maxretrycount--get-set-) and [TrelloConfiguration.DelayBetweenRetries](../TrelloConfiguration#static-timespan-delaybetweenretries--get-set-).
+The default simply uses Manatee.Trello.TrelloConfiguration.MaxRetryCount and Manatee.Trello.TrelloConfiguration.DelayBetweenRetries.

 #### Remarks

 Parameters:

-- [IRestResponse](../IRestResponse#irestresponse) - The response object from the REST provider.
+- Manatee.Trello.Rest.IRestResponse - The response object from the REST provider.
 Will need to be cast to the appropriate type.
 - System.Int32 - The number of retries attempted.

 Return value: